mdayaram/gochallenge/README.md

 2. IO Block: Read a random file from disk.
 3. CPU Work<sub>2</sub>: Count all occurrences of each random word in the file.

-Anything creative would suffice, as long you maintain the constraints that the work must be CPU intensive and the blocking operation is...well, just that, a blocking operation.
+Anything creative would suffice, as long as you maintain the constraints that the work must be CPU intensive and the blocking operation is...well, just that, a blocking operation.